devansh9437njit/Github-Collaboration-Project/Github Basic/Defines.md

 <a name="auto-test"></a>
 ## Automated Testing
-**Automated tests** is more than just a luxury for any agile software development team.
+**Automated tests** are more than just a luxury for any agile software development team.
 It is a need, and is an essential tool for finding bugs quickly during the early phases of software development cycles.
 When there is a new feature that is still in development phase, developers can run automated tests and see how other parts of the system are affected by those changes.

 <a name="cont"></a>